MySQL

 connect.timeout

-The maximum time to wait for a connection to the MySQL server before timing out.
+The maximum time to wait for a connection to the MySQL database server to time out before retrying.

 No